Hilary La Fontaine

 Hilary Dawn La Fontaine (19 October 1937 – 24 September 2012) was a Kenyan-born British intelligence officer and secretary for the Secret Intelligence Service (SIS).
-The daughter of an army officer and colonial civil servant, she was educated in Kenya before moving to England to train a secretary.
+The daughter of an army officer and colonial civil servant, she was educated in Kenya before moving to England to train as a secretary.
 La Fontaine joined the SIS in 1967 and undertook her first missions in Africa.
 She became the personal assistant to the chief of the service in 1974 and later transferred to the SIS's department at the centre of the Cold War to support its operations behind the Iron Curtain.
 La Fontaine accepted a posting at the British Embassy in Hanoi six years later, becoming the sole regular Western source in Communist Vietnam.
-She returned to London in 1982 to the posting of the SIS's secretarial branch and retired twelve years later to take up her hobbies and two academical posts.
+She returned to London in 1982 to the posting of the SIS's secretarial branch and retired in 1994 to take up her hobbies and two academical posts.

 Biography

 Early life and ancestry

 La Fontaine was born on 19 October 1937 in Nyeri, Kenya.
-She was the youngest of three children of army officer and colonial civil servant Sydney Hubert La Fontaine and his wife Honor Kathleen Milton.
+She was the youngest of three children of army officer and colonial civil servant, Sydney Hubert La Fontaine, and Honor Kathleen Milton.
 Sydney fought in both world wars, serving in East Africa during World War I and was stationed in Egypt during World War II.

 La Fontaine's ancestors were a Huguenot family who had fled to Great Britain following the Edict of Fontainebleau in 1685.
 They joined the Levant Company shortly afterwards and settled in Constantinople in the 18th century.
 The family continued to maintain British citizenship and educated their children in England.
 These historical events may have led to La Fontaine developing a restless sense of adventure.
-She was educated at the Kenya High School for Girls.
+She was educated at The Kenya High School in Nairobi, Kenya.